Why did I choose a wireless mesh system?

 The environmental wireless signature changes

 The environment is ever-changing.
 Furnitures and electronics get added or shifted.
 Neighbours install newer routers with stronger signals to blanket over yours.
-Instead of doing a wireless survey and repositioning of the centralised router every now and then when you face wireless signal issues.
+Instead of doing a wireless survey and repositioning of the wireless router every now and then when you face wireless signal issues.
 Why not let the mesh routers learn the changes and adapt accordingly?

 Hence, the wireless mesh system